cobrimusic/cars-rating-app/README.md

 ## See demo on Heroku

-Open [https://hello-pokemon-app.herokuapp.com/](https://hello-pokemon-app.herokuapp.com/) to view in the browser.
+Open [https://hello-pokemon-app.herokuapp.com/](https://hello-pokemon-app.herokuapp.com/) to view live demo.

+## See on local

 Execute `npm start` for run app in development mode.
 Open [http://localhost:3000](http://localhost:3000) or if you prefer `npm run build` for create build folder and static files.
 After that `node server.js` for view in [http://localhost:3001](http://localhost:3001).